 Living in the love of Our Lady.

 The song isn’t perfect, as the first line of the second verse is a false note.
-How often have you seen Vietnamese representations of a smiling Our Lady?
-But let it pass because it is relatively minor.
+How often have you seen Vietnamese representations of a smiling Mary?
+But let it pass for it is indeed minor.

 Better is the image of the faithful, anguished by human sinfulness, reaching Our Lady in masses.
 The devotional revolution of the nineteenth century saw a shift from an emphasis on reparation to an emphasis on love and mercy.
 I think there was quite a bit of “reparation” from the Fátima messages, especially in relations to the communist threat during the last century.
 By and large, though, the song is in line with the devotional revolution thanks to the second verse.